oglimmer/wsl-debian-setup/README.md

 # Next steps

 * After closing the current Windows Terminal shell and re-opening one (to get a fish shell instead of bash)
-* Make sure you've X Server from VcXsrv started (use all the defaults except for "remove native opengl" and "add disable access control"
+* Make sure you've X Server from VcXsrv started (see [this article](https://oglimmer.medium.com/a-working-wsl-2-ubuntu-development-setup-332e64034e5) for details.
+Keep in mind to change the Windows Firewall!)
 * Possible first commands:

 ```